my life 4 jesus.co.za

 ¨ This is a very strange view of the Bible and especially the New Covenant in Christ, as Paul actually said that the Hebrews who lived and died under the Old Covenant Law will be judged by the Law.
 Thus, even the Old Covenant believers “lived by faith” like Old Abraham did, “which was accounted to him for righteousness,” (Gal.
 3:6; Rom.
 1:16.)
 This is why “the just who lived by faith” obeyed God ‘naturally’ according to Moral Law, [Heb.
 10:16.]

 Romans 2:11-29, “There is no partiality with God.
 As many as have sinned without [the written] law will also perish without law [because they did not obey the Moral Law, which God has written on every human heart since the beginning of time.]
 Not hearers and haters of the law will be justified, but doers of the law will be justified.
-When [even the Gentiles who never heard about Christ] and [also did not have the written] law, by nature do the things in the law, these, although having no [written] law, are a law unto themselves, who show the work of the law written in their hearts, their conscience also bearing witness… in the Day when God will judge the secrets of men by...
+When [even the Gentiles who never heard about Christ] and [also did not have the written] law, by nature do the things in the law, these, although having no [written] law, are a law unto themselves, who show the work of the law written in their hearts, their conscience also bearing witness… in The Day when God will judge the secrets of men by...
 Jesus’ Gospel.”

 It is for this reason that God did not muffle our minds when He saved our souls.
 And maybe Paul knew that ‘ravenous wolves’ like the pagan, Christianized, Roman Catholic papacy and their masonic orders would mess with the Scriptures to insert some of their false doctrines.
-Thus, he commanded in 1 Ths.
-5:21, “Test all things [all teaching, spiritual manifestations and also what is written in the Bible according to the full context of Scriptural truth, viewed in New Covenant Light.]
+Thus, he commanded in 1 Thessalonians.
+5:21-22, “Test all things, [all teaching, spiritual manifestations, and also what is written in the Bible according to the full context of Scriptural truth, viewed in New Covenant Light.]
 Hold fast what is good and abstain from every form of evil,” [1 Jn.
 4:1-4.)